 Providing additional services disrupted by COVID-19

 While COVID-19 has upended many areas of normal life, it has also disrupted how many expecting mothers prepare for having a baby.
-UnitedHealthcare’s pilot program Wellhop is an app that provides prenatal and postpartum education to help support mothers and their babies.
-It also offers prenatal classes to as an alternative to community sessions that have been temporarily suspended in light of the virus.
-While the Wellhop program existed prior to COVID-19, we have seen an uptick in engagement as women look for alternative support during their pregnancy and first few months as a new mom.
+UnitedHealthcare’s pilot program Wellhop is a virtual education and support program for mothers and their babies.
+The program has been invaluable during COVID-19, which halted in-person social supports.
+While the Wellhop program existed prior to COVID-19, we have seen an uptick in engagement as women looking for alternative resources and connections during their pregnancy and in their first few months as a new mom.

-Because the impact COVID-19 will have on new moms and their babies is still largely unknown, we have also pulled together internal educational resources for our case managers based on Centers for Disease Control and Prevention (CDC) guidelines.
-This includes guidance on hospital stays when delivering a baby, up to date information about breastfeeding, tips for public outings and how to get to prenatal and postpartum appointments.
-By keeping case managers up to date on this information, we can better help our members stay safe and improve health outcomes both during and after pregnancy.
+Because the impact COVID-19 will have on new moms and their babies is still largely unknown, we have also pulled together internal educational resources for our case managers based on Centers for Disease Control and Prevention (CDC) and the American College of Obstetricians and Gynecologists (ACOG) guidelines.
+This includes guidance on hospital stays when delivering a baby, up-to-date information about breastfeeding, tips for public outings and how to get to prenatal and postpartum appointments.
+By keeping case managers informed, we can better help our members stay safe and improve health outcomes during and after pregnancy.

 UnitedHealthcare is committed to keeping our members fed and healthy.
 By meeting the needs of mothers and their babies and connecting them with community resources for sustainable food supplies in the future, we can provide peace of mind and improve health outcomes.